nokonoko/Uguu/README.md

 ## Requirements

-Original development environment is Nginx + PHP8.1 + SQLite, but is confirmed to work with Apache and older PHP versions like PHP7.4.
+Tested and working with Nginx + PHP-8.0/8.1 + SQLite/MySQL.

-Node is used to compile Uguu.
+Node is used to compile Uguu, after that it runs on PHP.

 ## Installation